abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle](../03_monoid/symmetry_rotation.svg)

-Connecting the dots (or the triangles in this case) shows us that there are just two possible rotations that get us from any state of the triangle to any other one --- a *120-degree rotation* (i.e. flipping the triangle one time) and a *240-degree rotation* (i.e. flipping it twice, or equivalently, flipping it once in the opposite direction).
-Adding the identity action of 0-degree rotation makes up for 3 rotations (objects) in total.
+Connecting the dots (or the triangles in this case) shows us that there are just 3 possible rotations that get us from any state of the triangle to any other one --- a *120-degree rotation* (i.e. flipping the triangle one time) and a *240-degree rotation* (i.e. flipping it twice, or equivalently, flipping it once in the opposite direction) and the identity action of 0-degree rotation.

 ![The group of rotations in a triangle](../03_monoid/symmetry_rotation_actions.svg)